-Engage Students With Arab American Heritage Month Activities
+Arab American Heritage Month Activities for Class

 Christy Walters

-• Apple entrepreneur Steve Jobs
+• Apple entrepreneur Steve Jobs and his influence on modern technology.

 • Robert Saleh, the NFL’s first Muslim American head coach.

-Discover the diversity of Arab countries
+How can students explore the diversity of Arab countries?

 Egypt